Amidst billowing clouds of fragrant, aromatic, premium cigar smoke, both first and secondhand, I am Rush Lindboy, and this is the EIB Network.

 It's not there because the mainstream press is just waiting for the next little kerfuffle to come up here that they can jump on and get away with being credible on.

-Anyway, the story I was going to tell you is a number of these liberals have seen what has happened in the past week, and it's shaking their foundations.
+Anyway, the story I was going to tell you is a number of these liberals have seen what has happened in the past week and it's shaking their foundations.

 They thought that's what we did.

-It's only three or four people.
+It's only three or four people, but they are questioning.

-But they are questioning, they started out like liberals do.
+They started out like liberals do.

-They started out just trying to equivocate it.
+They started out trying to equivocate it.

-Well, you know, you have said someone wait a minute, forget this is a lie.
+Well, you know, you have said someone, wait a minute, forget this is a lie.

-Forget forget this equivocation, will you?
+Forget this equivocation, will you?

-We properly identify something you do, and you have to say, well, you did this and you It's not the point.
+We properly identify something you do and you have to say, well, you did this.

 This was an abject smear.

-Anyway, by the end of the week, these these people all said, you are making me question, knowing you is making me question everything I've believed.
+Anyway, by the end of the week, these people all said, you are making me question, knowing you is making me question everything I've believed.

-Uh and the only reason they knew about it was because they know me.
+And the only reason they knew about it was because they know me.

 If they didn't know me, they would have bought hook, line, and sinker everything that the left put out yesterday.